Brief

 - the 3rd Estonian Pamir-expedition: 12 climbers led by I. Priimets ascend

-Pik Kommunizma (7495m, now known as Pik Samani; the first ascent by
+Pik Communism (7495m, now known as Ismoil Somoni; the first ascent by

 climbers from Balticum) - H. Paltser + I. Priimets, Jaak Sumeri, Tõnu Tennisson,